unrealwork/axibase-collector/jobs/examples/activemq/README.md

 1. Select activemq-series configuration.
 1. On the JMX Configuration page, enter JMX connection parameters as specified in Step 1.6 above:

-   **Host** — ActiveMQ hostname.
+  - **Host** — ActiveMQ hostname.
 Must be the same as activemq_hostname.
-   **Port** — JMX port.
+  - **Port** — JMX port.
-   **User Name** — JMX user name such as monitorRole.
+  - **User Name** — JMX user name such as monitorRole.
 Read-only permissions are sufficient.
-   **Password** — Password for JMX user.
+  - **Password** — Password for JMX user.
-   **Entity** — Optionally, specify output of the hostname command on the ActiveMQ server if it’s different from activemq_hostname, for example if activemq_hostname represents a fully qualified name.
+  - **Entity** — Optionally, specify output of the hostname command on the ActiveMQ server if it's different from activemq_hostname, for example if activemq_hostname represents a fully qualified name.
 Other parameters are optional.
 For more information on JMX configuration, see JMX.

 1. Click Test to validate the configuration.